rtrinh760/scholarai/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+* Note that you will need to provide your own OpenAI and Twilio API keys in a .env file.

-You can start editing the page by modifying `pages/index.tsx`.
+Edit the page by modifying `pages/_app.tsx`.
 The page auto-updates as you edit the file.

-[API routes](https://nextjs.org/docs/api-routes/introduction) can be accessed on [http://localhost:3000/api/hello](http://localhost:3000/api/hello).
-This endpoint can be edited in `pages/api/hello.ts`.

-The `pages/api` directory is mapped to `/api/*`.
-Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.
+Modify the API routes by changing the TypeScript files in the `pages/api` directory.
+Files in this directory are treated as [routes] instead of React pages.

-This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

 ## Learn More

 To learn more about Next.js, take a look at the following resources:

 - [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
-- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

-## Deploy on Vercel

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.
+- [OpenAI Documentation](https://platform.openai.com/docs/introduction) - learn about OpenAI's APIs and models.
+- [API Keys] (https://platform.openai.com/account/api-keys) - link to finding your OpenAI API keys.

+## Next Steps

+- Create a more user-friendly UI
+- Add various buttons for functions such as quizzes for ease of use
+- Allow users to input their own API keys (provide a link to get one as well).